Sardinia: Ancient history

 In 238 BC, taking advantage of Carthage having to face a rebellion of her mercenaries (the Mercenary War) after the First Punic War (264–241 BC), the Romans annexed Corsica and Sardinia from the Carthaginians.
-The two islands became the province of Corsica and Sardinia.
+The two islands became the province of Corsica and Sardinia (they were made separate provinces in the imperial period).
 They were not given a provincial governor until 227 BC.
 The Romans faced many rebellions, and it took them many years to pacify both islands.
 The existing coastal cities were enlarged and embellished, and Roman colonies such as Turris Lybissonis and Feronia were founded.
 These were populated by Roman immigrants.
 The Roman military occupation brought the Nuragic civilization to an end, except for the mountainous interior of the island, which the Romans called Barbaria, meaning 'Barbarian land'.
 Roman rule in Sardinia lasted 694 years, during which time the province was an important source of grain for the capital.
+Its mineral resources were also greatly exploited.
 Latin came to be the dominant spoken language during this period, though Roman culture was slower to take hold, and Roman rule was often contested by the Sardinian tribes from the mountainous regions.
+From the Flavian period onward, funerary inscriptions applied natione Sardus to Sardinians commemorated outside the island, especially in second-century military and naval contexts.

 Vandal conquest

 A Vandal-period coin found in Sardinia depicting Godas.
 Latin legend: REX CVDA.

 The East Germanic tribe of the Vandals conquered Sardinia in 456.
-Their rule lasted for 78 years until 534, when, in the Vandalic War 400 Eastern Roman troops led by Cyril, one of the officers of the foederati, retook the island.
+Their rule lasted for 78 years until 534 when, in the Vandalic War, 400 Eastern Roman troops led by Cyril, one of the officers of the foederati, retook the island.
 It is known that the Vandal government continued the forms of the existing Roman Imperial structure.
 The governor of Sardinia continued to be called the praeses and apparently continued to manage military, judicial, and civil governmental functions via imperial procedures.
 The only Vandal governor of Sardinia about whom there is substantial record is the last, Godas, a Visigoth noble.
 In AD 530, a coup d'état in Carthage removed King Hilderic, a convert to Nicene Christianity, in favor of his cousin Gelimer, an Arian Christian like most of the elite in his kingdom.
 Godas was sent to take charge and ensure the loyalty of Sardinia.
 He did the exact opposite, declaring the island's independence from Carthage and opening negotiations with Emperor Justinian I, who had declared war on Hilderic's behalf.
 In AD 533, Gelimer sent the bulk of his army and navy (120 vessels and 5,000 men) to Sardinia to subdue Godas, with the catastrophic result that the Vandal Kingdom was overwhelmed when Justinian's own army under Belisarius arrived at Carthage in their absence.
 The Vandal Kingdom ended and Sardinia was returned to Roman rule.